Exclusive Markets Is Proudly ISO/IEC 27001:2013 Certified By MSECB For Unparalleled Commitment To Information Security

+(MENAFN- Zex PR Wire) Mahé, Seychelles, 11th December 2023, ZEX PR WIRE , Exclusive Markets , a leading name in the FINTECH sector, proudly announces the attainment of ISO/IEC 27001:2013 Certification by the MSECB.
+This esteemed certification highlights Exclusive Markets' persistent commitment to fortifying information security within its cutting-edge trading technology.

-(MENAFN- ForPressRelease) Exclusive Markets has successfully fulfilled with the stringent standards requirement?set by the MSECB to obtain the ISO/IEC 27001:2013 Certification, which is a widely accepted benchmark for information security management systems.
-By actively identifying and reducing information security risks, the organization has ensured a safe trading environment for its users.
+Exclusive Markets has successfully fulfilled with the stringent standards requirement set by the MSECB to obtain the ISO/IEC 27001:2013 Certification, which is a widely accepted benchmark for information security management systems.
+By actively identifying and reducing information security risks, the organisation has ensured a safe trading environment for its users.

 MSECB, known for its rigorous evaluation processes, conducted a comprehensive assessment of Exclusive Markets' information security management system.
 A wide range of topics were evaluated, with a focus on compliance with international industry standards, including policies, processes, and controls.
 The certification process serves as a testament to Exclusive Markets' dedication to maintaining the confidentiality, integrity, and availability of sensitive information.